Fulgencio Batista

+Batista's efforts to quell the unrest proved not only ineffective, but his tactics were the catalyst to even wider resistance against his regime.
+During this time, revolutionary leaders Fidel Castro and Che Guevara, founders of the 26th of July Movement, began a revolution that saw a combination of peaceful protests and guerrilla warfare in both rural and urban areas of Cuba between 1956 and 1958.
+After almost two years of fighting, rebel forces led by Guevara defeated Batista's forces at the Battle of Santa Clara on New Year's Eve, 1958, effectively collapsing the regime.
+On January 1, 1959, Batista announced his resignation, fleeing the country to the Dominican Republic under the protection of Rafael Trujillo, before settling in Portugal, spending the rest of his life in exile until his death in 1973.

 Early life

-Batista was born in the town of Veguita, located in the municipality of Banes, Cuba in 1901 to Belisario Batista Palermo and Carmela Zaldívar González, who had fought in the Cuban War of Independence.
+Batista was born in the town of Veguita, located in the municipality of Banes, Cuba, in 1901 to Belisario Batista Palermo and Carmela Zaldívar González, who had fought in the Cuban War of Independence.
 He was of Spanish, African, Chinese, and possibly some Taíno descent.
+Both Batista's parents are believed to have been of mixed race and one may have had Indigenous Caribbean blood.
 His mother named him Rubén and gave him her last name, Zaldívar.
 His father did not want to register him as a Batista.
-In the registration records of the Banes courthouse, he was legally Rubén Zaldívar until 1939, when, as Fulgencio Batista, he became a presidential candidate and it was discovered that this name did not exist in the birth certificates; he thus had to postpone the presentation of his candidacy and pay 15,000 pesos to the local judge.
+In the registration records of the Banes courthouse, he was legally Rubén Zaldívar until 1939, when he tried to register as a presidential candidate under the name Fulgencio Batista.
+When it was discovered that no birth certificate existed for a "Fulgencio Batista", he had to postpone his candidacy registration and pay 15,000 pesos to the local judge.

-Both Batista's parents are believed to have been of mixed race and one may have had Indigenous Caribbean blood.
 Batista was initially educated at a public school in Banes and later attended night classes at an American Quaker school.
 He left home at age 14, after the death of his mother.
 Coming from a humble background, he earned a living as a laborer in the cane fields, docks, and railroads.
 He was a tailor, mechanic, charcoal vendor and fruit peddler.
 In 1921, he traveled to Havana, and in April joined the army as a private.
 After learning shorthand and typing, Batista left the army in 1923, working briefly as a teacher of stenography before enlisting in the Guardia Rural (rural police).
 He transferred back to the army as a corporal, becoming secretary to a regimental colonel.
 In September 1933, he held the rank of sergeant stenographer and as such acted as the secretary of a group of non-commissioned officers who led a "sergeants' conspiracy" for better conditions and improved prospects of promotion.